bosam/twitch-vod-playlist/README.md

 This project uses as base [Electron-vue-boilerplate](https://github.com/oliverfindl/electron-vue-boilerplate).
 It runs VueJS within Electron.

+It started as a plain Javascript project but was later converted to a TypeScript project for both electron and the app.

 Please keep in mind that this project is very young and needs refinement.
 I mainly created it for my own enjoyment.

 **Why?**